Berger International Legal Studies Program

 - The Turin Inter-University Centre for the Comparative Analysis of Law, Economics, and Institutions

-- A scholarship and faculty exchange arrangement with Thailand
+- A scholarship and faculty exchange arrangement with the Thai Bar and Thailand Institute of Justice.

 - Visiting scholars from around the world